Fauré Sheet Music

 In 1905 (aged 60) Fauré took on the prestigious title of Head of Paris Conservatoire.
 He made some unpopular changes moving away from an old fashioned old boys network and introducing new external judges and a broader range of music.
 Obviously, this put a lot of noses out of joint and some members resigned.
 He taught many famous composers such as Maurice Ravel, Jean Roger-Ducasse, Nadia Boulanger.
 After fifteen years in the post he resigned due to his deafness and frailty.

 Shortly after this he was awarded the prestigious Grand-Croix of the Légion d’Honneur, a huge and pretty unusual honour for a musician.

 His health deteriorated partially due to his heavy smoking, but he still continued to support his students.
-He died of pneumonia in 1924 at the age of seventy-nine.
+He died of pneumonia on 4th Nov 1924 at the age of 79.
 He was given a state funeral.

 Fauré Sheet Music Downloads and Additional Reading